RAF Errol: Post war

+The western and core section of Errol Airfield is owned WL&JA Doe, a farming partnership at Muirhouses Farm, which has belonged to the Doe Family since 1911.
+Muirhouses Farm includes the majority and heart of Errol Airfield including the main runways, control tower, hangars, workshops, huts, gunner posts and air raid shelters.

 Many of the buildings around the airfield are now derelict or in a state of poor repair.
 Only one runway appears to be in service for light aircraft for activities such as skydiving.